 Contact the local law enforcement agency to file a police report.
 Be patient.
 Some police departments in the Houston area are very busy, and it may take some time for an officer to arrive at the crash scene.

 Another critical step to take after a car accident to build a case is to photograph the scene.
 Try to get pictures of all of the factors involved in your crash and take pictures from different angles and distances.

 Collect the names and numbers of any people who witnessed the accident.
-Most importantly, contact Fleming Law, P.C., as soon as possible.
+Most importantly, contact Fleming Law as soon as possible.

 Must You Report a Minor Car Accident in Houston?